An Antipodean travel company serving World Travellers since 1983.

 Festivals and events

 Numerous festivals and events dot the calendar in Poland.
 Perhaps the biggest and most important national celebration is National Independence Day – held on 11 November, Independence Day commemorates the restoration of Poland’s sovereignty in 1918 and features military parades, festive celebrations, and even commemoration runs.
-The Warsaw Internationl Film Festival attracts thousands of film lovers and participants, and screens films from all over the world.
-All Saints Day on November 1 is another important day on the national calendar, where families decorate cemetries with thousands of glowing candles and remember deceased loved ones.
+The Warsaw International Film Festival attracts thousands of film lovers and participants, and screens films from all over the world.
+All Saints Day on November 1 is another important day on the national calendar, where families decorate cemeteries with thousands of glowing candles and remember deceased loved ones.

 - Poland, by Adam Zamoyski

 - Playground: A History of Poland, by Norman Davies

 - The Trumpeter of Krakow, by Eric Kelly